laravel/docs/upgrade.md

 The previously deprecated `optimize` Artisan command has been removed.
 With recent improvements to PHP itself including the OPcache, the `optimize` command no longer providers any relevant performance benefit.

+### Blade

+#### HTML Entity Encoding

+In previous versions of Laravel, Blade (and the `e` helper) would not double encode HTML entities.
+This was not the default behavior of the underlying `htmlspecialchars` function and could lead to unexpected behavior when rendering content or passing in-line JSON content to JavaScript frameworks.

+In Laravel 5.6, Blade and the `e` helper will double encode special characters by default.
+This brings these features into alignment with the default behavior of the underlying `htmlspecialchars` PHP function.
+If you would like to maintain the previous behavior of preventing double encoding, you may use the `Blade::withoutDoubleEncoding` method:

+    <?php

+    namespace App\Providers;

+    use Illuminate\Support\Facades\Blade;
+    use Illuminate\Support\ServiceProvider;

+    class AppServiceProvider extends ServiceProvider
+    {
+        /**
+         * Bootstrap any application services.
+         *
+         * @return void
+         */
+        public function boot()
+        {
+            Blade::withoutDoubleEncoding();
+        }
+    }

 ### Cache

 #### The Rate Limiter `tooManyAttempts` Method